artsus4/hakchi2-wiki/FAQ.md

 * 184 - some... games
 * Famicom Disk System images - Japanese ROMs with .fds extension, like original Super Mario Bros.
 2, Doki Doki Panic, Japanese version of Metroid, etc.

-It is possible that the emulator supports some other mappers too.
-You can add those ROMs, but the application will warn you and the game likely will not work.

 Also, if you patch unsupported game with a mapper hack/patch/conversion, this should work.
 There are many MMC3 patches over the Internet.

 But even when a mapper is supported, some games are not working well without patches.
 The emulator in the NES Mini was tested only on default 30 games and actually sucks.